 New Mexico State University - Main Campus is among your best bets if you want to study Horticulture.
-It is set in the suburban region of Las Cruces, New Mexico, New Mexico State University - Main Campus supplies a safe, suburban atmosphere for young people.
+Situated in Las Cruces, New Mexico, New Mexico State University - Main Campus supplies a safe, suburban atmosphere for young people.

 This school offers graduate degree programs for those who want to continue after earning a four-year degree.
 New Mexico State University - Main Campus graduates have only about $21,720 of student loans on average.
 Which is much lower than the U.S. average of $28,547.
 The scorecard provides a great overview of New Mexico State University - Main Campus doing the best?
 Take a look at all the college rankings.